2/15/2024

 Mark Grandison

-Yeah, I think our comfort, great question, our comfort on the casualty liability in general, the more general liability, right?
-It's through professional lines.
+Yeah, I think our comfort, great question, our comfort on the casualty liability in general, the more general liability, right, is to exclude professional lines.
 I think we're, you know, the market is turning or has more pressure on the primary side.
-So, I think that our focus right now is we're in the primary as they can see on our reinsurance, you know, what we did in the reinsurance for the last year.
-And we think the reinsurance market is a little bit delayed in reacting to what's happened, you know, as in some of the development that we see in some of the increase in inflation.
-And of course, we are putting that we mentioned.
-So, I think that we'll probably see, you know, first an insurance market that really takes it to heart, like I mentioned, all the remediation that they need to do.
-And I think their interest market will probably follow suit, you know, with their own possibly their own way to look at this.
+So I think that our focus right now is we're in the primary and they can see on our reinsurance, you know, what we did in reinsurance for the last year.
+And we think the reinsurance market is a little bit delayed in reacting to what's happened, you know, as in some of the development that we see and some of the increase in inflation.
+And of course, your point that we mentioned.
+So I think that we'll probably see, you know, first an insurance market that really takes it to heart.
+Like I mentioned, all the remediation that they need to do.
+And I think their insurance market will probably follow suit, you know, with their own, possibly their own way to look at this.
 If the prior, you know, hard markets are any indication.
-On the reinsurance side, one thing that's a little bit beneficial at this point in time, and there's a reason why reinsurers are not reacting possibly as abruptly as they probably should, as in regards to the City Commission, is that we collectively understand as an industry that our clients, you know, are trying to make those changes.
-So, we're trying to, you know, go along with them and help them, you know, support them in their efforts.
+On the reinsurance side, one thing that's a little bit beneficial at this point in time, and there's a reason why reinsurers are not reacting possibly as abruptly as they probably should, as in regards to the City Commission, is that we collectively understand as an industry that our clients are trying to make those changes.
+So we're trying to go along with them and help them, support them in their efforts.
 We'll see whether that's enough.
-You know, our team is a little bit waiting to see whether that develops.
+Our team is a little bit waiting to see whether that develops.
 But I do expect this to also come around and also provide another opportunity for us to grow.

 speaker